mbest1813/documentation/v2/editions/enterprise/manage.md

 Each configuration for a Destination can be unique per Source, but I cannot have more than one of the same Destination for a single Source.
 To find out what the `config` parameters are for a Destination, visit the [Destinations section](https://docs.metarouter.io/v2/clickstream/destinations/overview.html) of our Docs and look for Destinations with the _Enterprise_ tag.

+## Version Control
+We recommend using version control to save the contents of the configuration JSON file.
+The state of the configuration stored inside of the cluster does not maintain a state history.
+If a configuration is updated through the process outlined below, it will overwrite the current configuration with the new revision.
+In order to roll back a configuration change the pervious version of the previous version of the JSON file will need to be uploaded again.

 ## Canary Configuration Management
 Canary is our tool that delegates instructions to the rest of the platform.
 It has a built-in API that can take updates to Sources and immediately deploy them to the rest of the platform.